adamghill/django-unicorn/docs/source/tutorials/mealplan/django-app.md

 ## Templates

-In Django, there is a naming convention that organizes how _views_ link up to templates, and it relies on a certain directory structure.
-To create this first template, we need to add two directories and a file like so:
+Django organizes how _views_ link up to templates based on a certain directory structure and naming convention.
+To accommodate for this, we need to add two directories and a file like so:

 ```
 mealplan/